ESI Definition - What is ESI?

 Options For ESI Collection

-There are a few important factors to keep in mind when collecting electronically stored information.
+There are a few important factors to keep in mind when collecting ESI.
 For one, attorneys, law clerks or other stakeholders assigned to ESI collection should always consider the proportionality of the task at hand.
 If the opposing counsel’s data production requests are excessive and impractical, there’s no obligation to necessarily agree to those terms.
 Any electronic discovery request should be reasonable to meet within the resources and time available to the legal team.

 From start to finish, eDiscovery can be a complex and time-consuming process.
 But it’s an essential part of any legal case, often dictating how a lawsuit or trial will unfold and which side will have the more compelling argument.
 ESI collection deserves your full attention and commitment.
 With eDiscovery software, the entire process becomes much easier to manage while adhering to high standards for data accuracy and preservation.